Illuminating some mysteries of the cosmos with FUSE

 He added that the telescope revealed something else completely new -- the amount of hot gas in the universe.
 "It's a rather significant fraction of all the material there is.
 We didn't know that at all so, in a sense, FUSE discovered a major new constituent of the universe."

-FUSE is an orbiting telescope jointly run by NASA, the Canadian Space Agency, and the Centre national d'études spatiales, in Toulouse, France.
+FUSE is an orbiting telescope jointly run by NASA, the CSA, and the CNES, in Toulouse, France.
 Canada contributed the Fine Error Sensor camera system for tracking the telescope; it was built by COM DEV with technical advice and design work from the Herzberg Institute of Astrophysics in Victoria, B.C.
-FUSE partners also include Honeywell Technical Services Inc., the Johns Hopkins Applied Physics Laboratory, the University of Colorado at Boulder, the University of California, Berkeley, and the Orbital Sciences Corporation.
+FUSE partners also include Honeywell Technical Services Incorporated (Inc)., the Johns Hopkins Applied Physics Laboratory, the University of Colorado at Boulder, the University of California, Berkeley, and the Orbital Sciences Corporation.